tjav/upskillingquests/Security/Basics/security-basics-5.md

 ## References

-It is not mandantory to use these references.
+It is not mandatory to use these references.

 - [What is Azure Policy?](https://docs.microsoft.com/en-us/azure/governance/policy/overview)
 - [Understand Azure Policy effects](https://docs.microsoft.com/en-us/azure/governance/policy/concepts/effects)